Mathematics is fundamental to many aspects of our everyday lives at home, work and even in our leisure activities.

 Our purpose built classrooms are well equipped with interactive whiteboards which enables the department to utilise a wide range of software to make lessons more dynamic and encourage student participation and interest.

-Targets are set and progress regularly monitored over three assessments per year where students are graded using actual GCSE papers.
-This results will be used to inform any set changes and decide on a tier of entry for their final GCSE examinations.
+Targets are set and progress regularly monitored over three formal assessments per year (four in year 11) where students are graded using actual GCSE papers.
+These results will be used to inform any set changes and decide on a tier of entry for their final GCSE examinations.
+Students follow the AQA linear course and will sit their exams at the end of Year 11.
+The exam consists of three papers Paper 1 (non-calculator), Paper 2 (calculator) and Paper 3 (calculator) at either Higher (grades 4-9) or Foundation (grades 1-5) level.

 At KS4 all students study GCSE in Mathematics.
 We aim to enable students to achieve their full potential in external examinations so that they can continue to study mathematics further should they wish.
 All students follow a linear course, either with AQA, Edexcel or OCR.
 Students complete three exam papers – Paper 1 (non-calculator), Paper 2 (calculator) and Paper 3 (calculator).
 Students will be entered at either Higher or Foundation level at the end of year 11.